 The right turn signals must be on and a signal must be given to turn on the right turn signal.

-The BCM detects an open, short to ground, or short to voltage on the right rear turn signal circuit by applying voltage to that circuit.
+The BCM detects an open, short to ground, or short to voltage in the right rear turn signal circuit and applies voltage to the circuit.

-The right rear turn signal does not light up.
+The right rear turn signal does not light.

 - The conditions for issuing this DTC are no longer valid.

-- The fault code is removed from the log after 100 ignition cycles without a fault.
+- The fault code is cleared from the history after 100 ignition cycles without a fault.

-- The BCM is commanded to clear the code from the scan tool.
+- The BCM receives a command to clear the code from the scan tool.

 - Wiring repair